-- 7. The Green Oaks Primary Academy will first accept all pupils with a statutory right to a place at the Academy through a Statement of Special Educational Needs or Education Health and Care Plan naming the Academy.
-After the admission of these pupils, criteria will be applied for the remaining places in the order in which they are set out below: - a) Looked After children or previously Looked After children - b) Children with a sibling attending the Academy at the time of application and admission - c) Children who live closer to the preferred school than any other school - d) Other children. - See definitions
+- 7. The Green Oaks Primary Academy will first accept all pupils with a statutory right to a place at the Academy through an Education Health and Care Plan naming the Academy.
+After the admission of these pupils, criteria will be applied for the remaining places in the order in which they are set out below: - a) Looked After children or previously Looked After children - b) Children with a sibling attending the Academy at the time of application and admission - c) Children who live closer to the preferred school than any other school - d) Other children.